 In August 2022, we completed the acquisition of Conferma Limited ("Conferma"), a virtual payments technology company, to expand our investment in technology for the payments ecosystem in the travel industry.
 We acquired all of the outstanding stock and ownership interest of Conferma, for net cash consideration of \$62 million and conversion of a pre-existing loan into share capital.
 We have consolidated the results of Conferma from the date of acquisition into our Travel Solutions segment, which did not have a material impact on our results of operations.
-In February 2023, we sold 19% of the common shares of the direct parent of Conferma to a third party for proceeds of \$16 million, resulting in a redeemable non-controlling interest.
+In February 2023, we sold 19% of the share capital of the direct parent of Conferma to a third party for proceeds of \$16 million, resulting in a redeemable non-controlling interest.

 On October 28, 2021, we announced that we entered into an agreement with a third party to sell our suite of flight and crew management and optimization solutions, which represents our AirCentre airline operations portfolio within Travel Solution's IT Solutions.
 On February 28, 2022, we sold the AirCentre product portfolio, related technology and intellectual property for \$392 million.
-We recorded a pre-tax gain on sale of approximately \$192 million (after-tax \$121 million) in Other, net in our consolidated statements of operations for the three months ended March 31, 2022, which was subsequently adjusted in the second quarter of 2022 related to \$12 million in contingencies identified in connection with the sale.
+We recorded a pre-tax gain on sale of approximately \$180 million (after-tax \$112 million) in Other, net in our consolidated statements of operations for the nine months ended September 30, 2022.
 See Note 3.
 Acquisitions and Dispositions for further details.

 In March 2022, we terminated our distribution agreement with a Travel Solutions customer located in Russia which impacted our revenue in 2022.
 In August 2022, Russia adopted legislation and related regulations that, effective October 30, 2022, require activities related to the development, creation and operation of automated information systems for processing domestic air transportation within the Russian Federation to be owned and operated by Russian residents or legal entities with no updates from or connection with systems abroad.
 A Travel Solutions customer of these types of services located in Russia ceased using our systems on that date.
-This legislation and these regulations have prohibited our ability to provide these services in Russia, which has and is expected to continue to negatively impact our revenue and results.
+This legislation and these regulations have prohibited our ability to provide these services in Russia, which has negatively impacted, and is expected to continue to negatively impact, our revenue and results.

-During the three months ended March 31, 2022, we recognized \$24 million of previously deferred revenue due to a change in facts and circumstances associated with a certain Travel Solutions customer located in Russia.
+During the nine months ended September 30, 2022, we recognized \$24 million of previously deferred revenue due to a change in facts and circumstances associated with a certain Travel Solutions customer located in Russia.
 This amount was fully paid by the customer and it was no longer considered probable that this revenue would be reversed.
-See Note 2.
-Revenue from Contracts with Customers for details regarding the impact on revenue.